Hank Williams Jr.: 2011 Fox and Friends controversy

 In an October 3, 2011, interview with Fox News Channel's Fox & Friends, Williams discussed a June golf game where President Barack Obama and Republican House Speaker John Boehner had teamed against Vice President Joe Biden and Ohio Governor John Kasich, saying the match was "one of the biggest political mistakes ever".
 When asked why the golf game troubled him, Williams stated, "Come on.
 That'd be like Hitler playing golf with Netanyahu ... in the shape this country is in?"
-He also said that the President and Vice President were "the enemy" and compared them to "the Three Stooges".
+He also said Obama and Biden were "the enemy" and compared them to "the Three Stooges".
 Later, anchor Gretchen Carlson said to him, "You used the name of one of the most hated people in all of the world to describe, I think, the president."
 Williams replied, "Well, that is true.
 But I'm telling you like it is."
-As a result of his statements, ESPN dropped Williams' opening song from its Monday Night Football broadcast of the Tampa Bay Buccaneers versus the Indianapolis Colts and replaced it with Ken Block and Andrew Copeland of Sister Hazel singing the national anthem.

-Williams later said his analogy was "extreme – but it was to make a point", and "some of us have strong opinions and are often misunderstood ...
-I was simply trying to explain how stupid it seemed to me – how ludicrous that pairing was.
-They're polar opposites, and it made no sense.
-They don't see eye to eye and never will".
-Additionally, Williams said he has "always respected the office of the president ...
-Working-class people are hurting – and it doesn't seem like anybody cares.
-When both sides are high-fiving it on the ninth hole when everybody else is without a job – it makes a whole lot of us angry.
-Something has to change.
-The policies have to change".
-ESPN later said it was "extremely disappointed" in Williams' comments, and pulled his opening from that night's broadcast.
+As a result of his statements, ESPN dropped Williams's opening song from its Monday Night Football broadcast of the Tampa Bay Buccaneers versus the Indianapolis Colts, and replaced it with Ken Block and Andrew Copeland of Sister Hazel singing the national anthem.